SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Path to Wave Organ

 The Wave Organ is easy to get to, but without knowing where you are going, it might feel like you are heading onto private property.
-You aren't, but keep this in mind as you walk toward it so you can just relax and enjoy the view.
+You aren't, so just keep this in mind as you walk toward it so you can just relax and enjoy the view.

 This map shows its location along the jetty past the St. Francis Yacht Club and the walking path to get here.